peter-james-allen/bowling-challenge-javascript/README.md

 ## About
 This is a javascript bowling score card which allows users to track a game of ten-pin bowling.
 The score card allows users to enter the number of pins they knock over each roll and provides a running total of the score as the game progresses.

-This challenge was to test my logic skills and was one of my first times using javascript.
+This challenge was to test my logic and OOP and was one of my first times using javascript.

 ## User Guide
 To run the program clone this repo locally